 Teams are offered at the varsity and junior varsity (developmental) level.

-Small Fry Alums include: NBA standouts Derrick Rose (Chicago Bulls), Will Bynum (Washington Wizards) and J.J.
-Barea (Dallas Mavericks); former NFL quarterbacks Donovan McNabb and Mike Tomczak; and current Kentucky University guard Tyler Ulis.
+Small Fry Alums include: NBA standouts Derrick Rose (Chicago Bulls), Will Bynum (Washington Wizards), Tyler Ulis (Phoenix Suns) and J.J.
+Barea (Dallas Mavericks); former NFL quarterbacks Donovan McNabb and Mike Tomczak.

 Unique for Kids

 Small Fry Basketball was founded with ideas of fairness for all and to emphasis development that will allow smaller athletes to compete at the next level.
 High School coaches often applaud Small Fry alums for their outstanding fundamentals and understanding of the game of basketball.